American lion: Extinction

 The American lion became extinct as part of the end-Pleistocene extinctions around 13-12,000 years ago, approximately simultaneously with most large (megafaunal) mammals across the Americas.
-The most recent fossil, from Edmonton, Canada, dates to ~12,877 calibrated years Before Present, and is 400 years younger than the youngest cave lion in Alaska.
+Originally it was thought that most recent fossil, from Edmonton, Canada, dates to ~12,877 calibrated years Before Present, and is 400 years younger than the youngest cave lion in Alaska.
+However, more recent analysis suggest American lions may have gone extinct slightly earlier, with the youngest reliable records dating to 13,100 years ago.
 These extinctions post-date human arrival to the Americas.
 The causes of the extinctions have been long the subject of controversy, with most authors positing climate change, humans or some combination of the two as the causes of the extinctions.
+Arias-Alzate et al. (2017) suggested that the viable habitat for the American lion in North America had been greatly reduced over the course of the Last Glacial Period, which would have made it more vulnerable to extinction.
+Valkenburgh and Hertz (1993) argued that the higher levels of dental fractures suggests prey abundance was limited, at least seasonally, which increased consumption among carcasses and reflect tough times for large carnivores up until their extinction.
+However, the argument of dental microwear reflecting tough times has been questioned by DeSantis et al. (2012).
+They argued that larger carnivores have relatively weaker teeth, which suggests the reason for increased levels of canine breakage seen in Smilodon and the American lion was the result of consuming of large prey.
+In addition, carcass utilization declined among American lions during more recent contradicting the claims that times were getting tougher in the La Brea.

-A 2017 study suggested that the viable habitat for the American lion in North America had been greatly reduced over the course of the Last Glacial Period, which would have made it more vulnerable to extinction.
-Other authors have suggested that the extinction of the American lion and other competing carnivores like dire wolves, and the sabertooth cats Smilodon and Homotherium may have been due to trophic cascade effects caused by Paleoindian hunting of herbivores.
-These authors suggested that the herbivores already probably existed at low population numbers prior to Paleoindian arrival due to their abundance being limited by predators, rather than being at the carrying capacity of the ecosystem based on food resources.
+Ripple and Valkenburgh (2010) have suggested that the extinction of the American lion and other competing carnivores like dire wolves, and the sabertooth cats Smilodon and Homotherium may have been due to trophic cascade effects caused by Paleoindian hunting of herbivores.
+These authors suggested that the herbivores already probably existed at low population numbers prior to Paleoindian arrival due to their abundance being limited by predators rather than being at the carrying capacity of the ecosystem based on food resources.
 Due to humans having a more flexible omnivorous diet they may have been less subject to competition with other apex predators, allowing their population numbers to increase even as the number of herbivores declined.
+The extinction of the American lion predated the Younger Dryas and coincided with the Bølling-Allerød warming.
+During the Bølling-Allerød, there was an increase in temperature and opening of habitats which correlated to the decline of herbivores.
+Around this time there was an increase in fire activity likely the result of human activity.